PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 - The Julia minor mode for the REPL, `julia-repl.el`,  is included in  `.emacs.d/lisp`.
 - For some weird reason `s.el` is needed but not found in some default location.
 To cover this case  I have included `s.el` in my `.emacs.d/lisp` directory.
+- The `.emacs.d/lisp` directory holds a copy of the `multiple-cursors` package.
 - The `.emacs.d/plugins` directory also includes a copy of the `yasnippet` package.
-- The `.emacs.d/lisp` directory holds a copy of the `multiple-cursors` package.
+- The `.emacs.d/snippets` directory also includes my version of the Julia snippets for the  `yasnippet` package.

 Both the Julia mode and  the Julia REPL will be soon available from [MELPA](https://melpa.org/#/getting-started).
 When that happens, it should be enough to rely on `(require 'julia-mode)` etc. instead of the bundled files.